Zacharovce

 Zacharovce (Zeherje) is a village and municipality in the Rimavská Sobota District of the Banská Bystrica Region of southern Slovakia.
-Located in the near of the main road I/50, connecting Zvolen and Košice the village is now more a living neighbourhood of Rimavská Sobota, where many citizens go for work.
-The most important sightseeing attraction is a gothic church from the 15th century, later rebuilt.
+Located near the main road I/50, connecting Zvolen and Košice, the village is now more a living neighbourhood of Rimavská Sobota, where many citizens go for work.
+The most important sightseeing attraction is a Gothic church from the 15th century, later rebuilt.